 Capital Gains Tax

-Typically, when you sell your residential home, you are not liable for capital gains tax, sometimes referred to as CGT, to be deducted from the selling price.
+Typically, when you sell your residential home, you are not liable for capital gains tax, sometimes referred to as CGT.
 However, as you have gained income from holding this asset through renting a portion out, you are no longer entitled to a full main residence exemption.

 This means you will need to pay at least some capital gains tax on the sale of your home.
 The taxation rate will be adjusted depending on the floor area portion of the home rented and for how long.
 Factors impacting the capital gains tax rate will be: